-The Student Visa Support Team operates a checking service for student visa extension applications via the StudentConnect portal.
+The Student Visa Support Team operates a checking service for Student visa extension applications via the StudentConnect portal.
 We can check your draft application form and supporting documents and provide you with written advice before you submit your application.

-Do not travel out of the UK until your visa is issued as this withdraws your application.
+Do not travel out of the UK until your visa is issued.
+Exiting the UK while the application is ongoing withdraws ths application.
 Standard applications take approximately 8 weeks to process.